LukeGrahamLandry/franca/devlog.md

 - comptime qbe_frontend.fr -jit mandel works.
   only takes like as long 3x as native, more like 2x with -unsafe. that's pretty good, that means the plan of recompile the compiler itself in the browser is feasable.
+  (it's super caching stuff tho so it sucks the first time).

 ## (Aug 20) wasm